gabrielzapata19/FermentationTrackerJava/README.md

 This is the backend for my fermentation tracker.

 A user will be able to:
-  1.Login with password and unique Username
+  1.Login with password and unique username
   2.Create a fermentation project.
 A project will have the following features:
     a.Create Batches and have timestamp of start and end time, and description b.Description of batch will have user uploaded images, pH, flavor, starter feed details.
 Feed details are as follows: